Contact Vicki

 All women have the right to change their mind as well, at any stage.

-Be aware of your rights as a childbearing woman in Australia to support you and your choices.
+Be aware of your rights as a pregnant woman in Australia to support you and your choices.
 This will give you the confidence to ask questions, decline recommendations and make informed choices.

 Every woman must be provided with all the information she needs to make an informed choice and that choice must be respected by everyone working for her, whether they like it or not and that is again clearly stated in the AMA Maternity Decision-Making Guidelines.